 248 Wainui Road, Raglan

-Raglan has delicious coffee, and we know you love a good cuppa in the morning too.
-Head to Rock-It Kitchen a little way out of town, and find yourself in a cosy woolshed, surrounded by native New Zealand plants with a tidal stream gently bubbling passed.
+Raglan has delicious coffee, and we know you love a good cuppa in the morning, too.
+Head to Rock-It Kitchen a little way out of town and find yourself in a cosy woolshed, surrounded by native New Zealand plants with a tidal stream gently bubbling past.
 It is the perfect place to create the vibe for your day.
-Low-key and relaxed are words that perfectly describe Raglan.
+You'll see why low-key and relaxed are words that perfectly describe Raglan.

 10am: Shopping at Atamira